liovic/react-basis/README.md

 ### **Does this change React behavior or execution order?**
 No.

-React-Basis **does not modify React’s scheduling, rendering, or reconciliation**.
+React-State-Basis **does not modify React’s scheduling, rendering, or reconciliation**.
 It observes state updates at runtime and logs diagnostics during development.

-Removing React-Basis restores your application to standard React behavior with no residual effects.
+Removing React-State-Basis restores your application to standard React behavior with no residual effects.

 ---

 ### **Is this safe to use in production?**
-React-Basis is designed for **development-time analysis**.
+React-State-Basis is designed for **development-time analysis**.

 While it is technically safe to run in production, it:
 - adds runtime overhead